tradle/why-hypercore/FAQ.md

 Need help with this.
 Meanwhile take a look at ideas [listed by IPFS community](https://docs.ipfs.io/concepts/usage-ideas-examples/):

+### Is there a synergy between blockchain and Hypercore?

+Both blockchain and Hypercore provide verifiable data structures.
+But blockchain is limited to very small storage and Hypercore is limited by absence of pubic timestamping and data history, and the absence of verifiable computations.
+See further on this in section *"Can Hypercore's author change history"*.

+Here are the cases where blockchain and Hypercore already help each other:

+- [Ara.one](https://ara.one/): crypto rewards for content
+- [Datdot](https://github.com/playproject-io/datdot-substrate): hosting with crypto incentives
+- Bitfinex: streaming hyperbee as trading signals for crypt exchange)

+This use case is theoretical but is plausible:

+Light client to blockchain full node, using streaming hyperbee, to avoid dependence on centralized infrastructure, like Infura.
+Most blockchain full nodes support a very limited amount of queries by default.
+Many apps need a lot more, and for that infrastructure players, like Infura, have created a SaaS infrastructure.
+But this re-centralized the decentralized P2P setup and re-inserts a trust into a specific company.

 ### Does Hypercore have a community?

 Yes.
 Community is very active and helps newcomers and developers building on Hypercore.
 [Join it on Discord](https://discord.com/invite/ga5hxGf), open [issues on Github](https://github.com/mafintosh/hypercore), and follow core developers on Twitter [@mafintosh](https://twitter.com/mafintosh), @pfrazee, and @andrewosh.